Flea Control in Dogs

 Fleas can spread directly from a flea-infested animal to your dog, but usually dogs get fleas from their environment.

+Homes with carpets and central heating provide ideal conditions for the year-round growth of fleas.
+The highest numbers of flea eggs, larvae, and pupae are found in areas of the house where pets spend the most time, such as their beds and furniture.
 Even if fleas are in your house, you probably will not see them.
 The eggs are tiny, white specks the size of dust particles, while the larvae are somewhat larger, with dark heads and lighter bodies.
-They migrate deep down in carpets, furniture, or cracks in floors away from the light.
+They migrate deep down into carpets, furniture, or cracks in floors, away from the light.

-Are fleas harmful to my dog?
+How do fleas affect my dog?

 How do I treat my dog if he has fleas?

-ALWAYS READ THE LABEL CAREFULLY - apply the product as instructed and repeat at the intervals stated.
+ALWAYS READ THE LABEL CAREFULLY.
+Apply the product as instructed and repeat at the intervals stated.
 Some flea control drugs for use in dogs are poisonous to cats.
-Be sure to consult your veterinarian to choose the most effective and safe flea control products for your home and pet(s).
+Be sure to consult your veterinarian to choose the most effective and safe flea control products for your home and pets.

 How do I treat the environment?

-A number of products are available to kill the adult and larval stages of fleas and stop the flea life cycle, such as:
+Several products are available to kill the adult and larval stages of fleas and stop the flea life cycle, such as:

-• adulticide sprays for use in the house
+• Adulticide sprays for use in the house

-• sprays containing IGRs for use in the house
+• Sprays containing IGRs for use in the house

-• insecticides applied by professional pest control companies
+• Insecticides applied by professional pest control companies

-What about the outdoor areas where my dog spends a lot of time?
+Should I treat outdoor areas where my dog spends a lot of time?

 Are insecticides safe for my dog and my family?